| Title: | Comparison Functions for Clustering and Record Linkage |

 Normalization of the Levenshtein distance/similarity to the unit interval

-is also supported by setting normalize = TRUE
+is also supported by setting normalize = TRUE.
+The normalization approach

 follows Yujian and Bo (2007), and ensures that the distance remains a metric